-- Combination of VRV DX and RA DX indoor units is not allowed. - Combination of RA DX and AHU indoor units is not allowed. - Combination of RA DX and aircurtain indoor units is not allowed.
+- Combination of VRV DX and RA DX indoor units is not allowed. - Combination of RA DX and AHU indoor units is not allowed - Combination of RA DX and aircurtain indoor units is not allowed.

-If you install RA DX indoor units, you have to configure field setting [2-38] (= type of installed indoor units).
-See "7.2.8 Mode 2: Field settings" on page 29.
+In case of RXYSQ8: If you install RA DX indoor units, you have to configure field setting [2-41] (= type of installed indoor units).
+See "7.2.8 Mode 2: Field settings" on page 33.